-When visiting Iceland, the Golden Circle is one of the most popular day trips, and shows off some of Iceland’s highlights.
+When traveling to Iceland, the Golden Circle is one of the most popular day trips, and shows off some of Iceland’s highlights.
 It’s not far from the capital Reykjavik, and includes waterfalls and geysers and some great scenery.
-We were wowed by what we saw during our day trip!
+Our family was wowed by what we saw during our day trip!

-For our recent trip to Iceland (July 2021), a day trip to the Golden Circle was easy and low-key via an independent self-driving tour.
+For our recent vacation to Iceland (July 2021), visiting the Golden Circle was easy and low-key via an independent self-driving tour.
 That said, if you’re staying in Reykjavik and don’t have a car, consider going on a tour like Jeremy did in 2019.

 (Note that the Icelandic character “Þ” is pronounced like a “th”, so you will often see Þingvellir written as Thingvellir.)